Documents and Policies

-Cell phones and other mobile devices with recording capabilities, including voice recording, still cameras and video cameras, are not permitted to be used in the locker rooms.
+Cell phones and other mobile devices with recording capabilities, including voice recording, still cameras, and video cameras, are not permitted to be used in the locker rooms.
 If phones or other mobile devices must be used, they should be taken outside of the locker room.
 (It may be permissible to have a team manager collect phones).

 Prohibited Conduct and Reporting:

-The SMS Youth Hockey Association have teams that travel regularly to play individual games, two or three games at a time, or in tournaments, have some teams where travel is limited to only a few events per year, and some teams where there is no travel other than local travel to and from our own arena.
+The SMS Youth Hockey Association has teams that travel regularly to play individual games, two or three games at a time, or in tournaments, have some teams where travel is limited to only a few events per year, and some teams where there is no travel other than local travel to and from our own arena.
 The SMS Youth Hockey Association has established policies to guide our travel to minimize one-on-one interactions and reduce the risk of abuse or misconduct.
 Adherence to these travel guidelines will increase player safety and improve the player’s experience while keeping travel a fun and enjoyable experience.
-We distinguish between travel to training, practice and local games or practices (“local travel”), and team travel involving a coordinated overnight stay (“team travel”).
+We distinguish between travel to training, practice, and local games or practices (“local travel”), and team travel involving a coordinated overnight stay (“team travel”).

 - Local travel occurs when the SMS Youth Hockey Association or one of its teams does not sponsor, coordinate, or arrange for travel.

 - Players and/or their parents/guardians are responsible for making all arrangements for local travel.
-The team and its coaches, managers or administrators should avoid responsibility for arranging or coordinating local travel.
+The team and its coaches, managers, or administrators should avoid responsibility for arranging or coordinating local travel.
 It is the responsibility of the parents/guardians to ensure the person transporting the minor player maintains the proper safety and legal requirements, including, but not limited to, a valid driver’s license, automobile liability insurance, a vehicle in safe working order, and compliance with applicable state laws.

-- The employees, coaches, and/or volunteers of the SMS Youth Hockey Association or one of its teams, who are not also acting as a parent, should not drive alone with an unrelated minor player and should only drive with at least two players or another adult at all times, unless otherwise agreed to in writing by the minor player’s parent.
+- The employees, coaches, and/or volunteers of the SMS Youth Hockey Association or one of its teams, who are not also acting as a parent, should not drive alone with an unrelated minor player and should only drive with at least two players or another adult at all times unless otherwise agreed to in writing by the minor player’s parent.

 - Employees, coaches, and volunteers who are also a player’s parent or guardian may provide shared transportation for any player(s) if they pick up their player first and drop off their player last in any shared or carpool travel arrangement.

-- It is recognized that in some limited instances it will be unavoidable for an employee, coach or volunteer of the SMS Youth Hockey Association or one of its teams to drive alone with an unrelated minor player.
+- It is recognized that in some limited instances, it will be unavoidable for an employee, coach, or volunteer of the SMS Youth Hockey Association or one of its teams to drive alone with an unrelated minor player.
 However, efforts should be made to minimize these occurrences and to mitigate any circumstances that could lead to allegations of abuse or misconduct.

-Team travel is overnight travel that occurs when the SMS Youth Hockey Association or one of its teams sponsors, coordinates or arranges for travel so that our teams can compete locally, regionally, nationally or internationally.
+Team travel is overnight travel that occurs when the SMS Youth Hockey Association or one of its teams sponsors, coordinates, or arranges for travel so that our teams can compete locally, regionally, nationally, or internationally.
 Because of the greater distances, coaches, staff, volunteers and chaperones will often travel with the players.

 - When possible, the SMS Youth Hockey Association will provide reasonable advance notice before team travel.
 Travel notice will also include designated team hotels for overnight stays as well as a contact person within the SMS Youth Hockey Association or the team.
 This individual will be the point of contact to confirm your intention to travel and to help with travel details.

 - The SMS Youth Hockey Association will post specific travel itineraries when they become available.
 These will include a more detailed schedule as well as contact information for team travel chaperones.
 The SMS Youth Hockey Association will make efforts to provide adequate supervision through coaches and other adult chaperones.
 The SMS Youth Hockey Association will make efforts so that there is at least one coach or adult chaperone for each five to eight players.
-If a team is composed of both male and female players, then we will attempt to arrange chaperones of the both genders.
+If a team is composed of both male and female players, then we will attempt to arrange chaperones of both genders.
 However, we rely on parents to serve as chaperones and may be limited in providing this match.

 - Because of the greater distances, coaches, staff, volunteers, and chaperones will often travel with the players.
-No employee, coach, or volunteer will engage in team travel without the proper safety requirements in place and on record, including valid drivers’ licenses, automobile liability insurance as required by applicable state law, a vehicle in safe working order, and compliance with all state laws.
+No employee, coach, or volunteer will engage in team travel without the proper safety requirements in place and on record, including valid driver’s licenses, automobile liability insurance as required by applicable state law, a vehicle in safe working order, and compliance with all state laws.
 All chaperones shall have been screened in compliance with the USA Hockey Screening Policy and all team drivers shall have been screened and the screen shall include a check of appropriate Department of Motor Vehicle records.
 A parent that has not been screened may participate in team activities and assist with supervision/monitoring of the players, but will not be permitted to have any one-on-one interactions with players.

 - Players should share rooms with other players of the same gender, with the appropriate number of players assigned per room depending on accommodations.

-- The team personnel shall ask hotels to block adult pay per view channels.
+- The team personnel shall ask hotels to block adult pay-per-view channels.

 - Individual meetings between a player and coach may not occur in hotel sleeping rooms and must be held in public settings or with additional adults present.

 - All players will be permitted to make regular check-in phone calls to parents.
-Team personnel shall allow for any unscheduled check in phone calls initiated by either the player or parents.
+Team personnel shall allow for any unscheduled check-in phone calls initiated by either the player or parents.

 - Family members who wish to stay in the team hotel are permitted and encouraged to do so.